MatthiasSchupp/ddq/README.md

 ```

 ### Errors
-To provide a better inside in the errors occurred during of the processing of the application than simply write it in an
+To provide a better insight in the errors occurred during of the processing of the application than simply write it in an
 unstructured logfile,the extension provides the errors similar to the events.

 #### Publish errors